Let's Go Surfing

-"Let's Go Surfing" is the debut single by American band, The Drums, released from their self-titled debut album.
-The single was first released in the UK on 15 September 2009 as the lead single from the band's EP Summertime!, but was later re-released on 9 August 2010.
+"Let's Go Surfing" is the debut single by American band the Drums, released from their self-titled debut album.
+The single was first released in the UK on 15 September 2009 as the lead single from the band's debut EP Summertime!, but was later re-released on 9 August 2010.
 On both releases, the track was released as a double A-side with the Summertime!
-EP exclusive track "Don't Be A Jerk, Johnny", although only the lead track received chart placement in the UK.
-An excerpt of the song was used in advertising for Volkswagen.
+EP exclusive track "Don't Be a Jerk, Johnny", although only the lead track received chart placement in the UK.
+An excerpt of the song was used in advertising for Volkswagen, and it featured frequently in the third series of the E4 coming-of-age sitcom The Inbetweeners.

-In October 2011, NME placed it at number 60 on its list "150 Best Tracks of the Past 15 Years".
+In October 2011, NME placed it at number 60 on its list of the "150 Best Tracks of the Past 15 Years".